vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 Static (or standalone) behaviors do not need to refer to a defined entity instance in order to be invoked.
 However, such behaviors can be invoked in the context of a defined entity instance as well.

 By default, behaviors as created as dynamic.
-In Cloud Director 10.4.3 and Cloud Director 10.5.1+ there is the option to define a behavior as static as well.
+In VMware Cloud Director 10.4.3 and VMware Cloud Director 10.5.1+ there is the option to define a behavior as static as well.

 ### Dynamic Behavior Invocation